me-jguo/me-jguo.github.io/README.md

 # Personal Website

 This is repository for my personal website (me-jguo.github.io).
+This website contains a front page, an introductions page, and a gallery page for my digital art.